Find out how to apply to become a specialist leader of education (SLE), what's involved, and how to work with existing teaching schools.

 Who can apply

-To become an SLE, you need to have been in a leadership role below the headteacher for at least 2 years.
-Your headteacher will be asked to confirm that you are in an appropriate role.
+To become an SLE, you need to have been in a leadership role other than headteacher for at least 2 years.
+Your headteacher will be asked to confirm that you’re in an appropriate role.
 Higher level teaching assistants are not eligible to apply.

 You can be from any type or phase of school.